 We sponsor and/or participate in many motorcycle-related charity events each year, and as a non-profit organization, donate to various veteran care facilities and veteran charities.

-New Auxiliary member, Tats gets patched in by Ollie while her husband, Diesel looks on.
-Welcome!!
+New Auxiliary member, Flitter being patched in by Chapter Commander, Ollie as her husband, Walkabout looks on.

 The Vietnam Vets of Chapter 6-3

 Top, left to right are Doc Hibbs, Doc Holliday, Zip (ex member), Jarhead, Sprawl, Eagle (visiting state rep) and Toe-Go.
 Bottom are Rowdy, Walkabout, Kinky and Selfie.

 Picture taken at the Chapter 6-3 Anniversary Party at Marilynn's Place.
 October 22, 2016